tim-stasse/aro-rhdh/README.md

 envsubst < bootstrap/root-applications.yaml | oc apply -f -
 ```

-Here is me making some changes for a Pull Request (PR)
+Here is me making some more changes for the Pull Request (PR)